Updated: Sep 13, 2020

 After all of the cars were gone, it was time for me to open my gifts!
 This is usually the most exciting part of a baby shower, so it was sad to me that my guests weren't able to experience it with me.

-In hindsight, I realize that I could have recorded myself opening the presents, and then shared the video with share with guests virtually.
-Definitly consider doing this if you can't have your guests with you in person as you open gifts!
+In hindsight, I realize that I could have recorded myself opening the presents, and then shared the video with guests virtually.
+Definitely consider doing this if you can't have your guests with you in person as you open gifts!

 Thankfully, I did have a couple family members and close friends with me to see the gift opening.
-There were less thank 10 of us, and we kept out distance from one another as I opened presents.
+There were less than 10 of us, and we kept our distance from one another as I opened presents.